-From TSBA:

-There is no requirement for standardized or EOC testing in science, social studies, the Governor's civics program, or the ACT, which is required in 11th grade.

-Public dollars will pay for education that is inconsistent with what the General Assembly has mandated of

-- (1) Parents of participating students in grades three through eleven (3- - 11) shall ensure that the parent's participating student is annually administered the Tennessee comprehensive assessment program (TCAP) tests for math and English language arts, or successor tests authorized by the state board of education for math and English language arts. - (2) For participating students enrolled full-time in a participating school,the participating school shall annually administer the tests required in subdivision(a)(1) to participating students. - (b) The department shall ensure that: - (1) Parents report the participating student's graduation from high school to the department; and - (2) A parental satisfaction survey is created and annually disseminated to parents of participating students that requests the following information: - (A) Parental satisfaction with the program, including parental recommendations, comments, and concerns; - (B) Whether the parent terminated the participating student's participation in the program and the reason for termination; - (C) Methods to improve the effectiveness of the program, including parental recommendations for doing so; and - (D) The number of years the parent's participating student has participated in the program. - (c) In compliance with all state and federal student privacy laws, beginning at the conclusion of the third fiscal year in which the program enrolls participating students, the department shall produce an annual report that is accessible on the department's
+Not consistent with requirements of public education students.
+Does not allow accurate comparison of results.
+(A) A nationally norm-referenced test identified by the department that measures learning in mathematics and English language arts; or

+(B) The Tennessee comprehensive assessment program (TCAP)tests for math and English language arts, or successor tests authorizedby the state board of education for math and English language arts.

+(2) For participating students enrolled full-time in a participating school, the participating school shall annually administer the test or tests required in subdivision (a)(1) to participating students.

+(3) For participating students seventeen (17) years of age or younger who are not enrolled full-time in a participating school, the participating student's parent must ensure that the participating student is annually administered the tests required in subdivision (a)(1).
+A participating student who has reached the age of eighteen (18) and who is not enrolled full-time in a participating school must ensure that the participating student is annually administered the tests required in subdivision (a)(1).

+(b) The department shall ensure that:

+(1) Parents report the participating student's graduation from high school to the department; and

+(2) A parental satisfaction survey is created and annually disseminated to parents of participating students that requests the following information:

+(A) Parental satisfaction with the program, including parental recommendations, comments, and concerns;

+(B) Whether the parent terminated the participating student's participation in the program and the reason for termination;

-This amount of time disallows disparities from being reported in the initial implementation website with information about the program for the previous school year.
+(C) Methods to improve the effectiveness of the program, including parental recommendations for doing so; and department shall produce an annual report that is accessible on the department's website with information about the program-for the previous school year.
 The report must include:

+(D) The number of years the parent's participating student has participated in the program.

+(c) In compliance with all state and federal student privacy laws, beginning at the conclusion of the first fiscal year in which the program enrolls participating students, the

-- (1) The number of students participating in the program; - (2) Aggregate participating student performance on annual assessments required by this section; - (3) Aggregate graduation outcomes for participating students in grade twelve (12); and - (4) Results from the parental satisfaction survey required in subdivision(b)(2).
+(1) The number of students participating in the program;

+(2) Aggregate participating student performance on annual assessments required by this section;

+(3) Aggregate graduation outcomes for participating students in grade twelve (12); and

+(4) Results from the parental satisfaction survey required in subdivision(b)(2).

+(d) In compliance with all state and federal student privacy laws, the program is subject to audit by the comptroller of the treasury or the comptroller's designee no later than the first fiscal year in which the program enrolls participating students and annually thereafter.
+The department of education shall cooperate fully with the comptroller of the treasury or the comptroller's designee in the performance of the audit.
+The audit shall be made available to the members of the general assembly.

+This is an improvement from the first version!
+49-6-2607.

+(a) ESA funds shall only be used for the expenses listed in § 49-6-2603(a)(4).

+(b) The department shall establish and maintain separate ESAs for each participating student and shall verify that the uses of ESA funds are permitted under § 49-6-2603(a)(4) and institute fraud protection measures.
+Use of ESA funds on tuition and fees, computer hardware or other technological devices, tutoring services, educational therapy services, summer education programs and specialized afterschool education programs, and any other expenses identified by the department must be pre-approved by the department.
+Pre-approval shall be requested by completing and submitting the department's pre-approval form.
+The department shall develop processes to effectuate this subsection (b).